How do I defrost my fridge?

 When defrosting, place a towel in the freezer compartment so the water won't go everywhere.
 In addition, lay a large towel on the floor to catch any leaks.

 4. Defrost faster

 Wait until all the ice has gotten loose.
 You can loosen large pieces with a wooden spatula or a plastic ice scraper for car windows.
 Never use iron tools, because the cooling elements are very delicate.
 Do you want to speed up the defrosting process?
-Place a pan or container with boiling water on the the bottom of the freezer compartment and close the door.
+Place a pan or container with hot water on the the bottom of the freezer compartment and close the door.
 Make sure to use a coaster.
 If you want to be done even faster, you can use a special defrosting spray.

 Did all the ice thaw?
 You can thoroughly clean your freezer compartment now.
 A damp cloth with some soda works wonders and also has a disinfecting effect.
 Make sure you dry the freezer compartment well with a tea towel at the end so that no moisture remains, because it will freeze again.